Choosing Your Football Boots

 There are so many manufacturers of football boots on the market these days, all of whom offer a variety of models with special features.
-In addition to classic models made from leather, there are also a wide range of football boots made from synthetic materials using sophisticated technology to enhance the player's footing and game.
-Leather especially, has the added advantages of having high resistance to abrasion, little to no water and sweat absorption, lightweight and soft comfort, together with unique breathability.
+In addition to classic models made of leather (mostly calf or kangaroo), there is also a wide range of football boots made of synthetic materials using sophisticated technology to enhance the player's game.
 We'll advise you on how to navigate through our wide range of products and select the right pair of football boots for you.
-Choose your football boots according to the type of surface you'll be playing on (natural, artificial, etc).

 FG – Firm Ground